sisse008/Tech-Art-Assignment/README.md

 OR:

-download reposetory and open scene "PopupSceneATLAS"
+download repository and open scene "PopupSceneATLAS"